Metformin

 What are common side effects of Metformin?

-Loss of appetiteEat at regular intervals and consider smaller, more frequent meals.
+Loss of appetiteEat smaller, more frequent meals.

 Metallic taste in the mouthChew sugar-free gum.

-Call your doctor or 111 immediately if:
+Call your doctor or 111 immediately if you experience:

 Low Blood Sugar (Hypoglycaemia)